jasonbayton/11ty/_src/blog/2022/08/a-new-website.md

 ![new logo](https://cdn.bayton.org/uploads/2022/08/JasonBayton_purple.svg)

 I've coloured it purple above to suit both dark and light themes when viewing this post.
-It'll likely remain only black/white unless a mood strikes This logo will start showing up on my downloadable content and everywhere else over the next few weeks.
+It'll likely remain only black/white unless a mood strikes.

+This logo will start showing up on my downloadable content and everywhere else over the next few weeks.

 ## Dark mode reintroduced